russellballestrini/russell.ballestrini.net/content/2015-07-02-filtering-aws-resources-with-boto3.rst

 :tags: Code, DevOps
 :slug: filtering-aws-resources-with-boto3
 :status: published
+:summary:
+  References to take you from filtering novice to expert.

 This post will be updated frequently when as I learn more about how to filter AWS resources using Boto3 library.